kitnil/awesome/README.md

 ## Clojure

+- [nrepl](https://github.com/nrepl/nrepl) - A Clojure network REPL that provides a server and client, along with some common APIs of use to IDEs and other tools that may need to evaluate Clojure code in remote environments.
 - [carmine](https://github.com/ptaoussanis/carmine) - Redis client and message queue for Clojure
 - [claypoole](https://github.com/TheClimateCorporation/claypoole) - Claypoole: Threadpool tools for Clojure
 - [specter](https://github.com/redplanetlabs/specter) - Clojure(Script)'s missing piece